ping-cash/ping-cash/README.md

 - Airgaps for the new joiners and refferrers.
 - Liquity Pool Rewards
 - Locked and Flexible Staking Rewards
-- Compensation of Visa Costs from the marketting budget till the end of Phase-3
+- Compensation of Visa Costs from the marketting budget till the end of Phase-3 for SCH hodlers.

 ## Integrations
 | Phases | Integrations.              | Target          |